 The liability for insurance contractual obligations is management's estimated amount of future cash payments for all impaired or insolvent companies.
 The amounts are necessarily based on estimates and the ultimate liability may vary significantly from the estimate.
 In addition, the liability is based on information supplied principally by third parties such as receivers, third-party administrators and insolvency task force consultants.
-As of December 31, 2017, and 2016, activity in the insurance contractual obligations was as follows:
+As of December 31, 2018, and 2017, activity in the insurance contractual obligations was as follows:

 Beginning Current

 of Year Net Change End of Year Portion

 Year ended

-December 31, 2017 \$5,768,261 (1,908,204) \$3,860,057 \$223,524
+December 31, 2018 \$3,860,057 (212,704) \$3,647,353 \$206,962

 Year ended

-December 31, 2016 \$8,540,247 (2,771,986) \$5,768,261 \$287,444
+December 31, 2017 \$5,768,261 (1,908,204) \$3,860,057 \$223,524

-Four open estates comprised approximately 99.49% and 99.66% of the insurance contractual obligations at December 31, 2017 and December 31, 2016, respectively.
+Four open estates comprised approximately 99.47% and 99.49% of the insurance contractual obligations at December 31, 2018 and December 31, 2017, respectively.
 The obligations related to the Executive Life estate are based on the estimated amount the Association will pay for obligations to provide additional benefits under certain contracts not included in the defeasance payment the Association made in May 2012.
-The obligations of Lincoln Memorial Life Insurance Company is based on the estimated remaining death claims attributable to Texas.
-The obligations of National States Insurance Company and Universal Life Insurance Company are based on reserve calculations.
+The obligations of Lincoln Memorial Life Insurance Company are based on the estimated remaining death benefits under policies attributable to Texas.
+The obligations of National States Insurance Company and Universal Life Insurance Company are based on actuarial reserve calculations.

-Revisions to estimates of the insurance contractual obligations are reflected in the statements of revenues, expenses and changes in net assets as "changes in insurance contractual obligations."
+Revisions to estimates of the insurance contractual obligations are reflected in the statements of revenues, expenses and changes in net position as "changes in insurance contractual obligations."